filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is recommended to keep this flag enabled, because a lot of other packages require static libraries.

+### static-pie
+Pass the `--enable-static-pie` option to the configure script.
+Enable support for static PIE (position independent executable), allowing static libraries to be loaded at any address without help from a dynamic linker and the resulting library can be used with `-static-pie` GCC option available with GCC version 8 or above.
+This also implies, that glibc programs and tests are created as dynamic position independent executables.

+It is recommended to enable this flag to improve security and reduce ROP (Return Oriented Programming) attack vector.

 ### ssp
-Pass the `--enable-stack-protector=all` (`no` when the flag is disabled) option to the configure script.
+Pass the `--enable-stack-protector=strong` (`no` when the flag is disabled) option to the configure script.
 Build all glibc libraries using the GCCs stack protection features to detect and prevent stack overruns.

 It is recommended to enable this flag for improved protection, especially because it has minimal performance overhead.